 The Trail • Environmental Data • LNT • Safety • Food Storage • Connectivity • When • Transportation • Direction

-The East Coast Trail, currently at just over 300km in length, is the perfect project for a first time thru hike.
+The East Coast Trail is located on the North-East & Eastern portion of the Avalon Peninsula in Newfoundland, Canada.
+With a current length of just over 300km, it’s the perfect project for a first time thru hike.
 In terms of long hikes, it’s a pretty short one.
-The information that the East Coast Trail Association has online is not really intended for a distance hiker though – that’s why I created this portal.
+The information that the East Coast Trail Association (herein just the ECTA or the Association) has online is not really intended for a distance hiker though – that’s why I created this portal.

-We are not going to get into an introduction of the trail itself here – path names, environment characteristics, etc. – that information is already online.
+I’ll not get into an introduction of the trail itself – the Association has detail online regarding specific path names, environment characteristics, etc..
 My intention here is to provide to backpackers of varying experience levels the raw data they need to plan a thru hike.

 Although the trail passes through many small communities as well as a national historic site and a provincial park (campground), there are no associated applications, permits or fees to hike the ECT.
 However, the Association has membership levels starting at $25 and donations are greatly appreciated.
 These voluntary contributions go directly to the organization that initially established and continues to maintain the trail – from the perspective of a thru hiker in particular, it’s money well spent.